martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 As you can see, this route will automatically use the URL that is configured as part of the [`url`](../development/reference/settings#url-1) media files setting.
 For example, this means that a `foo/bar.txt` media file would be served by the `/media/foo/bar.txt` route in development if the [`url`](../development/reference/settings#url-1) setting is set to `/media/`.

 :::warning
 It is very important to understand that this handler should **only** be used in development environments.
-Indeed, the [`Marten::Handlers::Defaults::Development::ServeMediaFile`](pathname:///api/Marten/Handlers/Defaults/Development/ServeMediaFile.html) handler is not suited for production environments as it is not really efficient nor secure.
+Indeed, the [`Marten::Handlers::Defaults::Development::ServeMediaFile`](pathname:///api/Marten/Handlers/Defaults/Development/ServeMediaFile.html) handler is not suited for production environments as it is not really efficient or secure.
 A better way to serve uploaded files is to leverage a web server or a cloud bucket for example (depending on the configured media files storage).
 :::